-1.4.2.1B Background exposure must be measured Frequency: Daily or before use

-Comment: This must include daily quality control as required by the manufacturer's recommendations.

-- 1.4.2.2B Constancy of response must be checked by measuring the exposure or counting rate of a long-lived reference source.
+- 1.4.2.1B Background exposure must be measured Frequency: Daily or before use Comment: This must include daily quality control as required by the manufacturer's recommendations. - 1.4.2.2B Constancy of response must be checked by measuring the exposure or counting rate of a long-lived reference source.
 Measurements must be within acceptable tolerance levels (e.g., within 5-10% or per manufacturer's recommendation).
 Frequency: Daily or before use - 1.4.2.3B Linearity that is within tolerance limits must be verified (e.g., within 10%).
 Method of linearity check (i.e., decay or shield method) including activity, volume, time of measurement, etc., must be specifically defined.
-Frequency: Quarterly - 1.4.2.4B Accuracy that is within tolerance limits must be verified (e.g., within 5-10% or per manufacturer's recommendation).

-Frequency: Annual
+Frequency: Quarterly

-1.4.2.5B Measurement of geometry dependent responses that affect volume changes of vials and/or syringes must be performed.
+- 1.4.2.4B Accuracy that is within tolerance limits must be verified (e.g., within 5-10% or per manufacturer's recommendation).
+Frequency: Annual (See Guidelines on Page 37 for further recommendations.) - 1.4.2.5B Measurement of geometry dependent responses that affect volume changes of vials and/or syringes must be performed.

-Frequency: At installation and following repair or relocation as per manufacture.

 Frequency: At installation and following repair or relocation as per manufacturer's recommendation.